EIP-AGRI Reusable wine

 • Baden-Württemberg Cooperative Association e.V.

-• Association of the Fruit Juice Industry eV
+• Association of the fruit juice industry eV

 • Württemberg Winegrowers' Association e.V.